-- Tracking the number of standard drinks you consume.
+- Standard Drinks - The number of standard drinks you consume.

 How can I choose to be Party Positive?

 Moderation is the key to optimizing positive social outcomes.
-For example, keeping your blood alcohol content at, or below, .06 will ensure you have positive and productive social interactions.
+For example, keeping your blood alcohol concentration at, or below, .06 will help you have positive and productive social interactions.
 Once you feel relaxed and are having fun, you can then pace to maintain your cognitive and physical abilities.

-Drinking on an empty stomach will cause your blood alcohol level (BAL) to spike quickly, increasing the likelihood of blackout, vomiting, and passing out.
+Drinking on an empty stomach will cause your blood alcohol concentration (BAC) to spike quickly, increasing the likelihood of blackout, vomiting, and passing out.

-- Eat a large meal soon before drinking.
+Eat a meal 20 to 30 minutes before drinking.

 - Set a drink limit that reduces or eliminates negative outcomes.

 - Track number of drinks.